ersanchez/notes/git-without-github.md

     remote: Total 233, reused 0, pack-reused 0
     Receiving objects: 100% (233/233), done.

-Now you have the git repository cloned onto your laptop as `script-bare-repo`.
+Now you have the git repository cloned onto your laptop as `server-scripts-laptop-copy`.

 Notice that the newly-cloned directory does not have the `.git` suffix on the filename.

-On your laptop, you can now make changes to the files.
+On your laptop, you can now make changes to the files in the `server-scripts-laptop-copy` repository.
 Then you can use the normal `git add`, `git commit`, `git push`, and `git pull` to synchronize changes between your laptop and your server.

 **Important note**: In our example, we took a directory on the server `server-scripts`, we initialized it as a git repository, and we cloned the git repository into a bare repository `script-bare-repo.git`.
-When we cloned `script-bare-repo.git` from our server to our laptop, the resulting repository on the laptop was named `script-bare-repo` (no `.git` suffix).
-Any changes made on the laptop's `script-bare-repo` repository  that are pushed/pulled to the server will **_only_** affect the `script-bare-repo.git` bare repository on the server **NOT** the original `server-scripts` repository on the server.
+When we cloned `script-bare-repo.git` from our server to our laptop, the resulting repository on the laptop was renamed `server-scripts-laptop-copy` (no `.git` suffix).
+Any changes made on the laptop's `server-scripts-laptop-copy` repository  that are pushed/pulled to the server will **_only_** affect the `script-bare-repo.git` bare repository on the server **NOT** the original `server-scripts` repository on the server.

 This brings me to my final point: tracking changes on the server.

-Since we cloned `server-scripts` on the server to a bare repository `script-bare-repo.git` on the server, we no longer have a connection between `server-scripts` and `script-bare-repo.git` - both on the server.
+Since we cloned `server-scripts` on the server to a bare repository `script-bare-repo.git` on the server, we no longer have a connection between `server-scripts` and `script-bare-repo.git` both on the server.
 While I am certain there is a way to connect the existing `server-scripts` repository on the server with the `script-bare-repo.git` bare repository also on the server, I have not yet been able to figure it out.

 In the meantime, you can just clone the `script-bare-repo.git` on the server to the server.
-Then you can push/pull from `script-bare-repo` to `script-bare-repo.git` (_both on the server_) which can also then be push pulled from `script-bare-repo` on the laptop also.
+Then you can push/pull from `script-bare-repo` to `script-bare-repo.git` (_both on the server_) which can also then be push pulled from `server-scripts-laptop-copy` on the laptop also.

+On the server:

+    $ git clone script-bare-repo.git

+This will result in a new repository on your server named `script-bare-repo` (without .git suffix).
+You can push/pull any changes you make in the `script-bare-repo` repository on the server to the `script-bare-repo.git` repository on the server.